devkindhq/jamcommerce/README.md

-# Headless Crowdfunding
+# JamCommerce

-A full stack app to initiate pages like GoFundMe, OpenCollective, LaunchGood and so fourth.
+A full stack app to provide mini ecommerce system to sell service or products, collect donations.
+Inspirations are from Eventbrite, Gumroad, GoFundMe, OpenCollective, LaunchGood and so fourth.

 - Frontend:
   - Next.js and [SWR](https://github.com/vercel/swr)